Additional Training and Education

 Summer and Winter University at TUM

-Each year the TUM International Center conducts intensive four- to six-week courses for international students.
+Each year the TUM Global & Alumni Office conducts intensive four- to six-week courses for international students.
 They combine language training with academic research work in engineering and the sciences.
 These programs also include trips to industrial locations and to historical sites in and around Munich.
 At TUM international evenings you can meet other international students at TUM.

 Working as a Student Assistant: Behind the Scenes of Research and Administration